osmancakir/osmancakirioblog/content/python/python_4_data_analysis_with_numpy.md

-## Attributes : Shape
+## Attributes : `shape`

-shape shows the shape attribute of arrays.
+`shape` shows the shape attribute of arrays.
 Attributes are not methods.
 Notice there are no paranthesis () on them.

 ```python